 Deborah’s most important job of all is being a mother to her 14-year-old daughter, Sophie.
 The two live in Los Angeles and Milan.

-Marcy Nanus provides strategic investor relations and corporate communications counsel to public and private emerging life science companies, with the goal of increasing their shareholder value and corporate visibility.
-She has advised over 60 biotechnology companies across several different therapeutic categories on how to effectively communicate their clinical development plans, business strategy and financial profile to investors, partners, and boards of directors.
-Additionally, she has deep relationships with healthcare investors, equity research analysts, and investment bankers on Wall Street.
+Marcy provides strategic investor relations and corporate communications counsel to public and private emerging life science companies with the goal of increasing shareholder value and corporate visibility.
+She has advised over 75 biotechnology companies across a number of therapeutic categories on how to effectively communicate their clinical development plans, business strategy and financial profile to investors, partners, advocacy groups and boards of directors.
+Additionally, she has deep relationships with healthcare investors, equity research analysts and investment bankers on Wall Street.

-Marcy currently serves at the Vice President of Corporate Affairs for Strongbridge Biopharma PLC, a global biopharmaceutical company that is focused on the development and commercialization of therapies for rare diseases with significant unmet needs.
-Previously, she was a Managing Director at Solebury Trout, a boutique investor relations and corporate communications firm.
-Marcy holds a Bachelor’s in Business Administration (BBA) in finance, consulting, and venture management from Emory University’s Goizueta School of Business, and holds Series 7, 79 and 63 securities licenses.
+Marcy is currently a Managing Partner at Trilon Advisors, LLC, a life science focused strategic advisory firm specializing in investor relations, capital markets and corporate communications.
+Prior to Trilon, she served as Vice President of Corporate Affairs for Strongbridge Biopharma plc, a global biopharmaceutical company focused on the development and commercialization of therapies for rare diseases with significant unmet needs.
+Earlier in her career, she was a Managing Director at Solebury Trout, a boutique life sciences investor relations and corporate communications firm.
+Marcy holds a bachelor’s in business administration in finance, consulting and venture management from Emory University’s Goizueta School of Business.

 Jordan Dattoma is a 17-year-old high school senior who was first diagnosed with Crohn’s Disease in June 2018.